-- 4.6.1 Trust Council commits to take a precautionary approach to the stewardship of coastal and marine ecosystems in the Trust Area, in cooperation with First Nations, Indigenous Knowledge Holders, other government agencies, and the public, and on the basis of the best available area-based mapping, science, social science, local knowledge, and Indigenous ways of knowing. (new) - 4.6.2 It is Trust Council's policy that coastal and marine food harvesting and aquaculture in the Trust Area should be small-scale, sustainable, regenerative, supportive of local climate action and food security, respectful of Indigenous harvesting areas, and protective of the environmental integrity of the Trust Area. (new/4.5.1) - 4.6.3 It is Trust Council's policy that development, activity, buildings, or structures should not result in a loss of marine or coastal habitat, restrict public access to, from or along the marine shoreline, or interfere with natural coastal processes.
-(4.5.3, 4.5.4) - 4.6.4 It is Trust Council's policy that development should be directed to sites away from: (4.5.5) - areas of environmental sensitivity, including eelgrass meadows, kelp forests, forage fish spawning areas, tidal salt marshes, mud flats, and coastal wetlands; - areas of naturally occurring stocks of clams or oysters; and - First Nations' traditional harvesting areas, middens, and other archaeologically significant resources. - 4.6.5 It is Trust Council's policy that aquaculture should be directed to sites away from: (4.5.6) - areas of recreational significance; - areas where an aquaculture operation would conflict with established or designated upland land uses; and - areas where an aquaculture operation would conflict with marine or freshwater protection - areas where an aquaculture operation would conflict with established or designated anchorage or moorage. - 4.6.6 It is Trust Council's policy that aquaculture related development, activity, buildings, or structures should not result in site alteration including, but not limited to, substrate modification or the use of metal pipes or plates.
-(4.5.7) - 4.6.7 It is Trust Council's policy that the following restrictions are necessary in order to preserve and protect the sensitive coastal and marine waters of the Trust Area: - finfish farms should not be permitted; (4.5.2) - artificial reefs should not be developed, except where they provide significant environmental benefit; (3.4.3) - ocean dumping should not be permitted; (new) - seawalls and other hard shoreline armouring should not be developed; (new) - moorage and anchorage sites in eelgrass meadows should not be permitted; (new) - new private docks should be limited to boat access only properties; (new) - freighter anchorage sites in the Trust Area should be eliminated; and (new) - oil tankers should not be permitted to transit through Trust Area waters. (new)
+- 4.6.1 Trust Council commits to take a precautionary approach to the stewardship of coastal and marine ecosystems in the Trust Area, in cooperation with First Nations, Indigenous Knowledge Holders, other government agencies, and the public, and on the basis of the best available area-based mapping, science, social science, local knowledge, and TEKIndigenous ways of knowing. (new) - 4.6.2 It is Trust Council's policy that coastal and marine food harvesting and aquaculture in the Trust Area should be small-scale, sustainable, regenerative, supportive of local climate action and foodsecurity, respectful of Indigenous harvesting areas, and protective of the environmental integrity of the Trust Area. (new/4.5.1) - It is Trust Council's policy that development, activity, buildings, or structures should not result ina loss of marine or coastal habitat, restrict public access to, from or along the marine shoreline, or interfere with natural coastal processes.
+(4.5.3, 4.5.4) - It is Trust Council's policy that development should be directed to sites away from: (4.5.5) - areas of environmental sensitivity, including eelgrass meadows, kelp forests, forage fish spawning areas, tidal salt marshes, mud flats, and coastal wetlands; - areas of naturally occurring stocks of clams or oysters; and - First Nations' traditional harvesting areas, cultural practice areas, middens, and other archaeologically significan resources. - 4.6.5 It is Trust Council's policy that aquaculture should be directed to sites away from: (4.5.6) - Spawning Grounds (All); Herring, Salmonoids etc - First Nations' traditional harvesting areas, cultural practice areas, and archaeological resources - areas of recreational significance; - areas where an aquaculture operation would conflict with established or designated uplandland uses; and - areas where an aquaculture operation would conflict with marine or freshwater protection - areas where an aquaculture operation would conflict with established or designatedanchorage or moorage. - 4.6.6 It is Trust Council's policy that aquaculture related development, activity, buildings, or structures should not result in site alteration including, but not limited to, substrate modification or the use of metal pipes or plates.
+(4.5.7) - 4.6.7 It is Trust Council's policy that the following restrictions are necessary in order to preserve and protect the sensitive coastal and marine waters as well as, the indigionous cultural heritage of the Trust Area: - finfish farms should not be permitted; (4.5.2) - artificial reefs should not be developed, except where they provide significant environmentalbenefit; (3.4.3) - ocean dumping should not be permitted; (new) - seawalls and other hard shoreline armouring should not be developed; (new) - moorage and anchorage sites in eelgrass meadows should not be permitted; (new) - new private docks should be limited to boat access only properties; (new) - freighter anchorage sites in the Trust Area should be eliminated; and (new) - oil tankers should not be permitted to transit through Trust Area waters. (new)

-7 Interpretive Note: Small scale habitat enhancement structures known as 'reef balls', which are placed in marine areas with the approval of Fisheries and Oceans Canada, are not considered to be artificial reefs for the purposes of this policy.
+7 Interpretive Note: Small scale habitat enhancement structures known as 'reef balls', which are placed in marine areas with theapproval of Fisheries and Oceans Canada, are not considered to be artificial reefs for the purposes of this policy.